 New online work is published to the HOAX website every week.
 Each work spends one week on the front page of our site, before gradually moving further back in our archive as new pieces are published—like new pages being added to the front of a book.
 You can explore all the works here, or listed by contributor here, and you can view each piece in succession by clicking the “Previous Work” button at the bottom of each individual work’s page.
 You may wish to begin with the most recent piece on the front page, working your way backwards.

-Print work is presented through the twice-yearly, free-of-charge HOAX pamphlet, previously on hiatus due to the pandemic but now returning in 2022.
+Print work is presented through the twice-yearly, free-of-charge HOAX pamphlet.
 These print issues are distributed through galleries, museums, bookshops, libraries and other arts and community spaces all over the world, and can be ordered for free if you cover P&P.

 Deliberately ephemeral in nature and designed for mass production, the print issues centre obtainability and accessibility over preciousness, in the nature of a zine rather than an artbook or art object.
 Anyone can download and print each issue for themselves for free too—to be printed in black ink on A3 paper, unbound.
 Each single-sheet issue folds into 8 pages, to be read, rotated, unfolded, re-folded, like a 3D exhibition on paper, ensuring a physicality and playfulness that’s normally lost with mass production.

-Live and IRL events and exhibitions are sporadic and have so far taken place in different cities around the UK, independently or as part of bigger initiatives like Glasgow International.
-These are also on hiatus, but we hope to bring them back soon.
+Live and IRL events and exhibitions are sporadic and take place mostly in the UK, independently or as part of bigger initiatives like Glasgow International or The Mosaic Rooms’ Small Press Fest.

 HOAX exists to support—not profit from—the artists we work with.
 This includes paying what we can as fees, promoting artists beyond their involvement with us, using our position and voices for good, giving advice and guidance, and cultivating a nurturing network.
 In order to do this, we rely on regular small donations from those who enjoy HOAX and support what we do.